 Since 2004, final plats and development plans have been approved and constructed for several filings of Claremont Ranch.
 Filing 7, located southeast of Sand Creek, east of Marksheffel Road and Northwest of Highway 24, consisting of 54.208 AC, was rezoned from RR-3 to PUD.
 The intent of that rezoning was for the construction of 70 single-family dwelling units, one tract for future high-density single-family development for 116 dwelling units, and one tract each for future commercial and hotel use.
 This submittal is proposing to amend the vacant commercial portion (10.17 AC) of the PUD zoning to allow for attached single-family use of the site.

-SKP-21-001 is anticipated to be approved administrative which downgraded the landuse from commercial to single-family Zoning: It is proposed to rezone the subject property to PUD CAD-O for attached single-family lots.
-To attached over the north is PUD CAD-O, this parcel is owned by El Paso County.
-To the east is PUD CAD-O for singlefamily detached.
-To the south is PUD CAD-O, this parcel is undeveloped and is proposed in the Sketch realigned a Plan for commercial use.
-To the west is commercial use zoned CS CAD-O, and I-3 CAD-O (currently roadway. vacant) to the northwest.
+Zoning: It is proposed to rezone the subject property to PUD CAD-O for attached single-family lots.
+To the north is PUD CAD-O, this parcel is owned by El Paso County.
+To the east is PUD CAD-O for single-family detached.
+To the south is PUD CAD-O, this parcel is undeveloped and is proposed in the Sketch Plan for commercial use.
+To the west is commercial use zoned CS CAD-O, and I-3 CAD-O (currently vacant) to the northwest.

-I don't think there is dev. to the south its proposed commercial Setbacks are provided along the northeast, southeast, south, and west to buffer the development from the existing single-family to the northeast, Meadowbrook Pkwy to the southeast and Marksheffel Road to the west.
+Setbacks are provided along the northeast, southeast, south, and west to buffer the development from the existing single-family to the northeast, Meadowbrook Pkwy to the southeast and Marksheffel Road to the west.
 The project provides a transition from the single-family residential towards the east to commercial uses and the vacant industrial lot towards the west.
 The project incorporates Tract A of Claremont Ranch Filing No. 7, which was originally intended as a buffer between the single-family residential development to the east and the originally proposed commercial development on Tract G of Claremont Ranch Filing No. 7.
 This buffer is now included within Tract E of The Villas at Claremont Ranch PUDSP, which retains a 30-foot buffer to the existing residential neighborhood to the east.
-Tract E also provides a substantial buffer on the west side of the project adjacent to Marksheffel Rd and to the -3 zone to the northwest.
-The northwest corner of the property is approximately 180 feet across this is proposed there is no S SF to the or north west, south or north proposing?
+Tract E also provides a substantial buffer on the west side of the project adjacent to Marksheffel Rd and to the I-3 zone to the northwest.
+The northwest corner of the property is approximately 180 feet across